sfrank/sb-gmp/README.md

  - sb-kernel::two-arg-lcm
  - cl:isqrt

+and for making use of the GMP rational arithmetic:

+ - sb-kernel::two-arg-+
+ - sb-kernel::two-arg--
+ - sb-kernel::two-arg-*
+ - sb-kernel::two-arg-/

 Most of the other SBCL bignum routines rely on these function for the heavy computational lifting.